 Requests for Leave

 All requests for family or medical leave should be initiated by contacting your immediate supervisor.
-If you do not wish to inform your supervisor of the reason for the leave, or if you have any questions about your supervisor’s response, please contact Human Resources (see contact on right-hand toolbar).
+If you do not wish to inform your supervisor of the reason for the leave, or if you have any questions about your supervisor’s response, please contact the PSU Human Resources Office.

 Employees are entitled to up to (12 weeks of leave during any 12 month period for a qualifying event covered under the FMLA; leave may be paid or unpaid per USNH policy.